shaneiadt/Ramblings/pages/2019/Start-Using-The-Shadow-DOM.md

 ## Lessons Learned

 The Shadow DOM itself is a collection of HTML elements (a tree) which is rendered like any other element.
 But unlike the DOM, a Shadow DOM Tree requires to be attached to an element within the regular DOM.
-Without the DOM, we are nothing :bow:
+Without the DOM, we are nothing.

-Start creating re-usable web components using the Shadow DOM API today & amaze all that surround you :laughing: :joy:
+Start creating re-usable web components using the Shadow DOM API today & amaze all that surround you.